exratione/selenium-service-example/README.md

 node runTests
 ```

+This will:

+  * Launch a simple Express server.
+  * Launch the SSH tunnel for the configured Selenium service.
+  * Launch parallel test processes, each running its own set of end to end tests.
+  * Shut down the SSH tunnel.
+  * Shut down the Express server.
+  * Display the results.

-Assuming the SSH tunnel successfully instantiated - it will occasionally fail,
+Note that the SSH tunnel for any of these services will sometimes fail to
-which is the way of all cloud services - then two test runner subprocesses will
-spawn to run Selenium tests in parallel.
+initialize, or will time out waiting on the remote connection.
+Cloud services
+are only as reliable as the ability to launch and maintain servers, which at
+this point is still not all that reliable.
+Redundancy helps, but not
+when you are waiting on one specific connection to one specific server.

+Errors of this nature will shut down the process, and will be displayed in the
-You can look into the log directory to see the output from each test runner
+output.
+You can also look into the `log` directory to see log files containing
-process.
+the output from each test runner process, and from the tunnel process itself.

+# Potential Improvements

+This is a very simple, crude setup.
+It makes no attempt to be smart about
+monitoring the tunnel stdout and stderr pipes for known issues that may cause
+the tunnel process to hang rather than end, for example.

+Similarly, there are better ways to channel and present the output from test
+processes than to just dump them to logs.